qtile/qtile/docs/manual/config/keys.rst

 ====

 The ``keys`` variable defines Qtile's key bindings.
-Individual key bindings are defined with :class:`libqtile.config.Key` as demonstrated in the following example.
+Individual key bindings are defined with :class:`liblavinder.config.Key` as demonstrated in the following example.
 Note that you may specify more than one callback functions.

 ::

-   from libqtile.config import Key
+   from liblavinder.config import Key

    keys = [
       # Pressing "Meta + Shift + a".